 Del Bajio International Airport code BJX

 Queretaro is 2 hours north of Mexico City, 3 hours from the Monarch Butterfly preserves in Michoacán and just an hour away from San Miguel de Allende.
-Queretaro has its own international airport with direct flights to and from Mexico City, Monterrey, Dallas, Houston, Atlanta, Chicago and Detroit as well as smaller airports around Mexico.
+Queretaro has its own international airport with direct flights to and from Mexico City, Monterrey, Dallas, Houston, Chicago and Detroit as well as smaller airports around Mexico.

 Best (and Worst) Times to Visit Queretaro and Guanajuato

 It’s usually pleasant during the day but can be extremely cold and windy in the early morning and at night.
 January has sunny days and every town is absolute beautiful at this time of the year.
 After the first week in January, there are less crowds.
-Extra tip:

-*December through March is a great time to see the monarch butterflies in Michaocan (3 hours away).
+Extra tip: *December through March is a great time to see the monarch butterflies in Michaocan (3 hours away).

 Weather is still temperate with lots of sunny days.
 Wine festivals are starting to take place at Queretaro wineries.
 The beginning of February has two national holidays and Valentine’s Day is big here.
 February is a beautiful time to visit almost anywhere in Mexico.

 May is the hottest month of the year in Colonial Mexico (and most of the country).
 It’s hot and dry and since the beauty of Mexico is usually outside, you may want to avoid this month.
 The heat lasts from 10am-7pm, then cools down by 20 degrees.
-It’s a good time to escape to Sierra Gorda for 70 degree weather, waterfalls and hiking.
+It’s a good time to escape to the mountains of Sierra Gorda for 70 degree weather, waterfalls and hiking.

 Throughout the year we’ve seen many monthly festivals for mezcal, gastronomy, coffee and chocolate.
 If one of these festivals is not happening while you visit, don’t worry.
 There’s plenty of bars, cafes and shops to help you create your own personal celebration with these.